kanehekili/VideoCut/README.md

 Instead of using the ffmpeg command line, Videocut offers its own muxer, which is based on the libavcodec libs.
 It provides better cuttings results and less artifacts than  ffmpeg.
 This is set by default, but can be changed to the ffmpeg command line interface via the "Settings" dialog.

 Videocut supports subtitle cut.
-This is work in progress.
+Since version 3.2.0 subtitles survive the exact cut (reencode) as well: VC1 films are reencoded into a mkv container, keeping the image subtitles (PGS).
+The first subtitle track is flagged as "default", so players show it without selecting it manually.
+Disabling "Show subtitles" in the settings dialog removes the subtitles from the target file.

 As of version 2.1.x wayland is supported.
 For old hardware, the openGL feature may be disabled in the "Settings" dialog.
 Since version 2.2.x the audio track can be omitted from the target file.
 (Video only)